jarctan/vscode-yade-example/images/README.md

+WARNING: These instructions are outdated.
+In particular, the YADE editor does not longer run on electron, but directly as a vscode extension.

 Here are some instructions to build a virtual box or a docker image with all the requirements installed to check the file.
 The Virtual box installation is easier.
 # Virtual Box